People of the South Wind: Structure

 The song has an upbeat tempo, with the drums playing beats on the eighth note.
 From 0:00–0:22, the song opens with an instrumental intro.
 The keyboard has the melody from 0:00-0:12, and the guitar and violin pick it up from 0:13–0:22.
 The vocals start at 0:23, and the first verse is from 0:23–0:51.
 The keyboard, bass, and drums provide accompaniment during the first verse.
 The pre-chorus is from 0:38–0:51, with the guitar joining the accompaniment.
 The first chorus is from 0:52–1:05.
 The violin joins in at this point, playing the melody along with the backing vocals.
 The lead vocals harmonize above the melody.
 The second verse is from 1:06–1:32, with the keyboard, guitar, bass, and drums providing accompaniment.
 The second chorus lasts from 1:33–1:47, leading into a guitar solo from 1:48–2:15.
 The intro from the beginning plays again from 2:16–2:30.
 The third verse lasts from 2:31–2:57, and the third chorus fades out from 2:58–3:38.
 "People of the South Wind" takes a greater pop approach than other Kansas songs to appeal to a larger audience.
 The single brought Kansas modest success, as it peaked at twenty-three on the Billboard Hot 100.

 Reception

 Cash Box said that "swishing violin, with rock steady, pounding drum and piano, meld with straight-ahead powerhouse lead vocal and harmonies."

-Chart performance
+Charts

 Music videos

 Two music videos for the track exist.
 The song, along with three other tracks from Monolith ("On the Other Side", "Reason to Be", "Away from You"), depict the group performing on stage (except "Reason to Be" which shows the group performing in a cave) where they are looked upon by the figure that appears on the cover to Monolith.
 A separate video for "People of the South Wind" was also released and has received airplay on channels such as VH1 Classic.
 This video is essentially the same as the original but omits the scenes involving the Monolith character, giving more focus on the band's performance.